What are CityCoins?

 CityCoins are mined by forwarding STX (the Stacks token) to the CityCoins smart contract on the Stacks protocol.
 The winning miner can claim their rewarded CityCoins from their Stacks address at any time.

 30% of the STX that miners forward to the Stacks protocol is sent directly to a wallet that is reserved for each city that is part of the CityCoins ecosystem.
 The mayor of a city may elect at any time to accept the reserved wallet to access the treasury for use by the city.

 CityCoins earn for holders in STX and BTC through a function on the Stacks protocol known as Stacking.

 The remaining 70% of the STX that miners forward to the Stacks protocol is distributed to holders of CityCoins who choose to stack their tokens.
 Stacking requires holders to lock their CityCoins for determined “reward cycles.”

 Stacking CityCoins earns STX rewards.
 STX rewards can further be stacked on Stacks to earn BTC rewards.

 Demand for CityCoins is driven by their earning capabilities in addition to their growing utility, enabled by the fact that they’re programmable.
 CityCoins will continue to grow over time as cities and their citizens see fit, bestowing reputational, identity, ownership, access control, and programmable utility on top of their fundamental economic functionality.
 Learn more about CityCoins Tokenomics.

 Why are CityCoins built on Stacks?

 Stacks enables smart contracts and apps on Bitcoin.
-It enables a function called “Stacking“, which yields BTC when you lock STX in the protocol.
-CityCoins leverage the Stacking function to enable CityCoin holders to Stack their tokens to yield STX, which can be further Stacked to yield BTC.
+It enables a function called “Stacking“, which earns BTC when you lock STX in the protocol.
+CityCoins leverage a similar Stacking function to enable CityCoin holders to Stack their tokens to earn STX, which can be further Stacked to earn BTC.